StashaG/StashaG/README.md

 - 🌱 I’m currently learning more about Angular.
 - 🙋🏽‍♀️ Pronouns: she/her
 - 📧 Email: stacey.graham1106@gmail.com
-- 👩🏽‍💻 All of my projects are available at [https://stacey.codes](https://stacey.codes)

 - :earth_americas: Things I love to do outside of coding:

   :seedling: Garden